Make the Diagnosis: Abdominal Bruits

 Why Is This an Important Question to Answer With a Clinical Examination?

 As we have gained insight into the origin and meaning of vascular bruits, detailed auscultation of the abdomen has become more common.
-Once detected, an abdominal bruit often is characterized according to ...
+Once detected, ...